cloudb2/processus/README.md

  * filebased, default
  * Mongodb
 2. Restarting a paused workflow (allowing for Async handlers)
-3. Full REST API to intract with Processus
+3. Full REST API to interact with Processus
  * Swagger yaml
 4. HTTP Handler allowing Processus to interact with remote endpoints during workflow execution
 5. Workflow Handler allowing a task to create another workflow (i.e. nested Sync and Async Workflows)
-6. Support for nested tasks "injected" at executon by handlers
+6. Support for nested tasks "injected" at execution by handlers
+7. Support for environment variables

 [top](#processus)